mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 Thus, by allowing misses to start fetching from deeper cache levels, there is a very low likelihood of those data being useful.

 However, there is an interesting opportunity of a symbiotic relationship between the L1d prefetch predictor and the load address predcitor where they both detect different patterns and doppelganger loads appear almost like software prefetches to the L1d.

+Additionally, it is obvious to us that L1d misses must be serviced for any MLP to be regained under certain secure speculation schemes such as DoM.

 === United Nations Sustainability Goals